 - Halve the avocado with a sharp knife.

-- Use a tablespoon to carefully remove the pit, but don’t throw it away!
+- Use a tablespoon to remove the pit carefully, but don’t throw it away.
 Try planting it instead to grow your very own avocado tree.

 - Wrap the two halves in wax paper and lay them in the freezer.

-- Use a water-soluble marker to write the date on the wax paper, so that you’ll remember how old the avocados are.
+- Use a water-soluble marker to write the date on the wax paper to remember how old the avocados are.

-- To thaw the avocados, simply leave them out at room temperature for about an hour, and they’re ready to eat!
+- To thaw the avocados, leave them out at room temperature for about an hour, and they’re ready to eat.